Christensen-Lab-Dartmouth/PyMethylProcess/README.md

     * Then execute the cwl/pymethylprocess.cwl tool using Toil https://toil.readthedocs.io/en/latest/ or Rabix Composer or executor https://github.com/rabix/composer, amongst others.
     * Try this dataset for quick testing: GSE109541
     * Note: This CWL tool has limited functionality, if you would like to see additional functions automated (eg. age calculation, cell type deconvolution, running machine learning pipelines), please submit an issue, and we'll add new features.

+NOTE: There have been reported issues with installing PyMethylProcess on Mac OS Mojave (rpy2).
+If this is the issue, try the docker installation and please report an issue.

 **CWL Workflow Visualization**
 <img width="1290" alt="PyMethylProcess CWL Pipeline" src="https://user-images.githubusercontent.com/19698023/60063482-06e96f80-96cb-11e9-93ae-33abb61f4d4a.png">